yygatech/Tetris-GUI/README.txt

 $ java Tetris

 Note:
-Scores will never be negative, even if you get a penalty by skipping to the next shape.
+Scores will never be negative, even if you get a penalty by skipping to the next shape (hovering over the dropping shape).